 Both cacao and grapes go through extensive fermentation to create the wine and chocolate that we enjoy.
 Just as winemakers utilize grape skins for tannin and acid development, chocolatiers work with the surrounding pulp of the bean to develop a bolder, sweeter product.
-Furthermore, the flavor profile of grapes used to make wine, and cocoa pods used for making chocolate are dependent upon soil and climate conditions.
-It is best when pairing wine and chocolate to make sure the wine is sweeter than the chocolate.
+Furthermore, the flavor profile of grapes used to make wine and cocoa pods used for making chocolate are dependent upon soil and climate conditions.
+It’s no wonder wine aficionados and chocolate lovers are often one and the same.

+1. Make sure the wine is sweeter than the chocolate.

 Let's say you like some spice to your chocolate, so with your chili chocolate, look to pair with a Syrah with a deep berry flavor that finishes spicy, such as McCay Cellars Syrah.

-End sweet.
-If you taste multiple combinations, taste sweeter chocolates and wines last.
+5. If you taste multiple combinations, taste sweeter chocolates and wines last.

-The 22nd Annual Lodi Wine and Chocolate Weekend
+The 23rd Annual Lodi Wine and Chocolate Weekend

 While using these tips to optimize wine and chocolate pairings, perhaps the best way to find wine and chocolate pairings that work for your palate is to experiment.
 Palatable pairings can come from unexpected combinations.